 - sodium propionate

-Some flavorings contain large amounts of sodium.
+Some flavorings that don't contain salt still contain large amounts of sodium.
 Monosodium glutamate strengthens your perception of the umami flavor found in savory foods like meat and fish.
 Sodium acetate is another flavor enhancer that is only slightly salty in flavor, but it appears to suppress bitter flavors in foods so it enhances the perception of sweet flavors.
 Soy sauce is also used as a flavor-enhancing ingredient, and it's extremely high in sodium.

 Watching Your Sodium IntakeLook for sodium on the Nutrition Facts labels (even if the front of the package says "reduced sodium"), and remember the number listed is milligrams per serving.
 If you eat a whole can of chicken soup, you're really eating two or three servings, so make sure you account for all the sodium.
 Some common sources of dietary sodium are: